fluxninja/aperture/docs/content/concepts/flow-control/actuators/scheduler.md

 [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) is used to control the flows entering the system.
 Each flow has to acquire tokens from the bucket within a deadline period in order to be admitted.

+## Timeouts

+The timeout parameter decides how long a request in the workload can wait for tokens.
+This value impacts fairness because the larger the timeout the higher the chance a request has to get scheduled.